 Bohol Island is situated just off Cebu; it’s most famous appealing site is the Chocolate Hills: with over 1,500 hills established by corral deposits sculpted by a 100 years of erosion, determined by the season it will either be green or brown.

-This island is home to the camera shy tarsier, which is the world’s smallest monkey; you could pay a visit to them in their sheltered compound at the Philippines Tarsier Foundation, but remember not to visit them in the cages which are stored along the river; they are ill-treated and do not live that long.
+This island is home to the camera-shy tarsier, which is the world’s smallest monkey; you could pay a visit to them in their sheltered compound at the Philippines Tarsier Foundation, but remember not to visit them in the cages which are stored along the river; they are ill-treated and do not live that long.

-A Philippine Holiday to this island gives you the chance to hire a motorbike or book a tour from any local company where they would also offer you a car, guide and lunch.
-The best way to get to this island is to fly to Tagbilaran airport from Manila, or you can catch a two hour ferry ride from Cebu to Bohol.
+A Philippine Holiday to this island gives you the chance to hire a motorbike or book a tour from any local company where they would also offer you a car, guide, and lunch.
+The best way to get to this island is to fly to Tagbilaran airport from Manila, or you can catch a two-hour ferry ride from Cebu to Bohol.

-Siargao is facing the Pacific Ocean and is situated just north of the island of Mindanao, it is known as one of the Philippines surf centres; the town sees a stable flow of devoted surfers who come to challenge themselves on this island’s most famous Cloud 9 reef break.
+Siargao is facing the Pacific Ocean and is situated just north of the island of Mindanao, it is known as one of the Philippines surf centers; the town sees a stable flow of devoted surfers who come to challenge themselves on this island’s most famous Cloud 9 reef break.

 This small beachside town entertains a various amount of international surfing competition, which in turn makes this island very busy during the surf season, but it is completely lifeless when the waves are down.

-Newcomers can enlist trainers, whom you could easily find on the beach, or you can also book a package from a surf hotel; which also includes accommodation, transfers and one-to one surf lessons.
+Newcomers can enlist trainers, whom you could easily find on the beach, or you can also book a package from a surf hotel; which also includes accommodation, transfers and one-to-one surf lessons.